DanielBustillos/coin-acceptor-micropython/README.md

 | GND                                                             | GND    | 12V ground              |
 | COIN (through this pin impulses are sent to the microcontroller | Pin 15 |                         |

-Connect the pins as showed below:
 ![horla](/assets/connections.jpeg)

-*Note:* as show in the picture, you need to add a 12 KOhm resistance in the COIN pin.
+*Note:* as show in the picture, you need to add a 10 KOhm resistance in the COIN pin.

 ### Progam the acceptor
 Here is the procedure how to program the acceptor to recognise a set of different coins.
 See [this tutorial](https://www.instructables.com/How-to-Control-CH-926-Coin-Acceptor-With-Arduino/) for more info.